A yearly recreation pass is required for all hunting on the Tule Lake and Lower Klamath

-All hunters must carry valid state hunting licenses and all required state and federal stamps and refuge passes.
+All hunters must carry valid state hunting licenses and all required state and federal stamps or validations and refuge passes.
 During the first two days of waterfowl season, all hunters 16 years of age or older must carry a valid entry permit for the controlled unit in which they are hunting.
 Hunters under the age